taophp/FavShield/README.md

 ## Demo

-This repository embed a demo page : clone this repository, start a web server in the `demo` directory (`php -S localhost:8080` for example) and open your browser on the index page, (http://localhost:8080 in your example).
+This repository embed a demo page : clone this repository, start a web server in the `demo` directory (`php -S localhost:8080` for example) and open your browser on the index page, (http://localhost:8080 in our example).

 Or you can visit [our online demo](https://favshield.pixyblue.com).